The Cadre · Field Checklist · Rifle System

 Trust the math, audit the inputs

-When the solver and the steel disagree, the fastest path back to trust isn't a new app — it's a clean audit of what you typed.
-Nine times out of ten it's the zero, the muzzle velocity, or a sub-menu someone left on.
+When the solver and the steel disagree, the fastest path back to trust usually isn't a new app — it's a clean audit of what you typed.
+Most misses trace back to zero, muzzle velocity, atmospherics, wind, or a sub-menu someone left on.
 Find it once and you stop second-guessing every solution after.

 This is also the argument for hard DOPE.
 A solver is a tool; a card of confirmed come-ups you've shot and written down is the backstop that saves the day when a phone dies, a compass won't calibrate, or you just don't have time to chase a bad input on the clock.